-of technology buyers said thought leadership was important or critical in determining a shortlist of vendors. -Source: "From Thought Leadership to Revenue Guide" put out by The Channel Partnership.2 "If you want to remain 'top-of-mind' in your industry, you must regularly provide relevant content to a niche audience.
+-Source: 4 Stages of a Thought Leadership Maturity Model

+"If you want to remain 'top-of-mind' in your industry, you must regularly provide relevant content to a niche audience.
 When you consistently deliver value to the right people, they will share your content, evangelize your products and services and in many cases become your best customers."

-Michael A. Stelzner Founder, Social Media Examiner Author, Launch
+Michael A. Stelzner

+CEO and Founder, Social Media Examiner

+Author, Launch